LIGO Detector Characterization in the first half of the fourth Observing run: Instrumental Investigations

 The amount of laser power input into the \ac{LIGO} interferometers has increased in each Observing run.
 Increased power circulating in the arms improves the high-frequency sensitivity of the \ac{LIGO} detectors by reducing the effect of quantum shot noise.
 In O4a, both \ac{LIGO} detectors were slated to operate with $75~\mathrm{W}$ of laser power sent into the \ac{IMC}.

 As input laser power was increased at both detectors prior to the fourth Observing run, vibration coupling also increased.
 This includes vibration coupling through both scattered light noise and input beam jitter noise.
-The dramatic increases in coupling have prompted a warning that vibration coupling may become increasingly problematic as power increases~\cite{70808}.
 A possible explanation is that increased thermal distortion of the test mass surfaces around coating defects may increase scattered light and also reduces the symmetry of the arms, decreasing common mode rejection of input noise.
+The dramatic increases in coupling suggests that vibration coupling may become increasingly problematic as input power is increased~\cite{70808} in future Observing runs and next-generation observatories.

 Due to duty cycle and control scheme concerns associated with high-power operation the laser power sent to the \ac{IMC} was reduced from $75~\mathrm{W}$ to $60~\mathrm{W}$ at LHO during O4a~\cite{70648}. \Fref{fig:pslccf} shows the reduction in vibrational coupling between \ac{PEM} sensors placed around the in-air optics table where the input laser light is produced and the apparent differential arm length.